 As is stated above, ancient and contemporary Chinese share many common characters and most of the name entities use the same representation.
-Copy mechanism \citep{gu2016incorporating} is very suitable in this situation, where the source and target sequence share some of the words.
+Copying mechanism~\cite{gu2016incorporating} is very suitable in this situation, where the source and target sequence share some of the words.
 We apply pointer-generator framework in our model, which follows the same intuition as the copying mechanism. $p_t(w)$, the output probability of token $w$ is calculated as,

 where $p^G_t$ is dynamically calculated based on the hidden state $s_{t}$ and the context vector $c_t$, $P^V_t(w)$ is the probability for token $w$ in traditional seq-to-seq model. $a_{t,i}$ is the attention probability at the time step $t$ in decoder and position $i$ in source sentence which satisfies $\text{src}_i=w$, namely the token in position $i$ in source sentence is $w$. $\sigma$ is the sigmoid function.

 The encoder and decoder networks are trained jointly to maximize the conditional probability of the target sequence.
-We use cross entropy as the loss function.
+We use cross-entropy as the loss function.
 We use characters instead of words because characters have independent meaning in ancient Chinese and the number of characters is much lower than the number of words, which makes the data less sparse and greatly reduces the number of OOV.
 We also can implement the pointer-generator mechanism in summarization on our AT-seq-to-seq model to copy some proper nouns directly from the source language.